gcrockenberg/MelloGee/README.md

 : So you can run the scripts

 **Push initial images to Docker**
 : So that Docker has a latest version of them.
-The following provisioning will pull them and import the APIs into APIM.
+The provisioning that follows will pull them and import the APIs into APIM.
 1. docker build -t *your-docker-login*/catalogapi . -f Services\CatalogService\Dockerfile
 2. docker push *your-docker-login*/catalogapi
 3. docker build -t *your-docker-login*/coffeeapi . -f Services\Coffee\Coffee.API\Dockerfile